Sakura-hack01/Agriculture-Yield-Prediction-Model/README.md

 ### Train model

-For traning the model run the following command :-
+For training the model run the following command :-

 `python train model.py`